 Our school is a Google Apps for Education School.
 Each student has a Google Account.
 Within this account, they have access to the following Google Applications: Google Docs, Google Slides, Google Spreadsheets, Google Drawing, and Google Email (GMail), as well as many other add-ons that work with these apps.

 Students will be using the full suite of apps on the Google Apps for Education (GAFE) platform in my class this year.
-In order to ensure that students receive credit for the work they complete, they will need to be sure that they are signed into the correct Google account when using any of the Google apps as well as Google Classroom.
-Per the policies stated in my syllabus (that can be found on the Class Documents page), on-time points will be determined based on the time-stamp showing in Google Classroom, and as such, students are responsible for ensuring that they have attached any necessary files, completed any forms/documents that are already attached, and that they have actually turned in the assignment using the "Turn In" button that can be found on each assignment.
+In order to ensure that students receive credit for the work they complete, they will need to be sure that they are signed into the correct Google account when using any of the Google apps.
+Per the policies stated in my syllabus, on-time points will be determined based on the time-stamp showing in Canvas, and as such, students are responsible for ensuring that they have attached any necessary files, completed any forms/documents that are already attached, and that they have actually fully submitted the assignment (Canvas has either a "submit" or a "turn in" button depending on the type of assignment).

-Students will also use their Google email to sign up for any other apps/programs we use this year - their email address will follow the same construction as mine: email@example.com.
+Students will also use their Google email to sign up for any other apps/programs we use this year - their email address is SIN@ccusd93.net (SIN = Student ID Number).